 - Strong email security can prevent the first infection.
 Businesses should deploy the most sophisticated email filtering and analysis platforms they can afford.
 Machine learning, and the ability to remove malware after it has passed through the gateway, are critical.
 A regular training program that primes employees to detect unusual email patterns is also important.
 Many small businesses lack the resources to deploy and configure these sophisticated platforms.

 - Endpoint detection and response (EDR) can prevent the infection from spreading.
 Many leakware packages have only rudimentary countermeasures against anti-malware and EDR agents.
 The activity pattern of a leakware attacker probing for valuable information is easily recognizable to EDR software.
-But this requires a security team that actively supports its EDR deployments.
+But this requires a cybersecurity team that actively supports its EDR deployments.
 Security personnel also must either actively monitor EDR alerts or configure a SOAR platform to respond automatically.

 What’s the next step?

-If you suspect your business may be targeted by leakware attackers, Net Friends can help you put the necessary systems in place to prevent a successful attack.
+If you suspect your business may be targeted by leakware attackers, security experts at Net Friends can help you put the necessary systems in place to prevent a successful attack.
 We have extensive experience deploying email security tools like Avanan Complete and EDR tools like Cortex XDR.
 Our Security Operations Center is ready to respond to patterns of suspicious activity by rapidly isolating the source of any infection and tracing it to reveal which assets may have been compromised.

 Contact us today to ask about our Managed Detection & Response services.
 We’re happy to show how we can augment your IT security posture.